amfairley/nunisi/DEV.md

 ## Apps
 Each section of functionality for the website were sequestered into their own apps in order to maximise the readability and reusablity of the code.
 The apps are:<br>
-**Templates**: Though not technically an app, the base template of the app and core css is stored here and reused throughout the website.<br>
+**Templates**: Though not technically an app, the base template of the app and core css is stored here and reused throughout the website.
+This includes all the formatted allauth templates to keep them in line with the site wide stylings.<br>

 ## Deployment